jeorgeiiii/mi-ai-assistant/README.md

    + **Natural Language Due Dates:** Understands due dates like "for tomorrow" or "for next Friday" when adding tasks.

-- **General Knowledge Q&A:** Uses the Tavily Search API to answer questions about real-time events, facts, and general knowledge.
+- **General Knowledge Q&A:** Uses the Tavily Search API for real-time information retrieval, with mandatory search rule and source citation.

-- **Interactive Notebook Environment:** All development and interaction happens within a single, easy-to-use `assistant.ipynb` file.
+- **Modern Web Interface (Frontend):**

+  - Clean, responsive chat interface built with React and styled with Tailwind CSS.

+  - Real-time message updates and "Assistant is thinking..." indicators.

+  - Sidebar for managing multiple conversations with renaming capabilities.

 ---